Alexandre Cabanel: French Academy of Fine Arts

-He was closely connected to the Paris Salon: "He was elected regularly to the Salon jury and his pupils could be counted by the hundred at the Salons.
-Through them, Cabanel did more than any other artist of his generation to form the character of belle époque French painting".
-His refusal together with William-Adolphe Bouguereau to allow the impressionist painter Édouard Manet and many other painters to exhibit their work in the Salon of 1863 led to the establishment of the Salon des Refusés by the French government.
-Cabanel won the Grande Médaille d'Honneur at the Salons of 1865, 1867, and 1878.
+Between 1868 and 1888, he was a member of the Salon jury seventeen times: "He was elected regularly to the Salon jury and his pupils could be counted by the hundred at the Salons.
+Through them, Cabanel did more than any other artist of his generation to form the character of the belle époque French painting".
+His refusal together with William-Adolphe Bouguereau to allow the impressionist painter Édouard Manet, and other painters, to exhibit their work in the Salon of 1863 led to the establishment of the Salon des Refusés by the French government.
+Cabanel won the Great Medal of Honour at the Salons of 1865, 1867, and 1878.